 31. Side Braids

 A few small brands add subtle interest to hair of any hair length or type.
-If you’re an experienced braider, consider twisting several onto one side for an edgy style.
+If you’re an experienced braider, consider twisting several onto one side (like Danai Gurira’s) for an edgy style.

 32. Shaggy Curls